 Based on the operator policies and/or local configuration, the PCF determines to subscribe to notifications from the EIF for Energy Consumption information with the granularities as described in clause 5.51 of TS 23.501 and 6.1.2 of TR 23.700-67 for all the UE or only for the UEs that have a subscription data (for e.g., subscriber category or indication for Energy Savings) indicating that the network could carry out service adjustments to support network energy savings.

 These events are used to identify the UEs that are in a higher percentile band or higher energy consumption per bit, persistently higher for N samples of energy related information received from the EIF, where N is the number of samples defined based on operator policies.

+In having the information that the UE(s) are persistently in a specific percentile band (or in specific category as defined in 6.2.1 of TR 23.700-67) the PCF considers such UE(s) to carry out policy decisions.
+The decision is implemented considering that the corresponding UE(s) have caused higher energy consumption which would then be used for service adjustments based on the policies configured by the Operator (for example change the QoS, limit the access to specific applications, etc).

+NOTE 1: It is assumed that EIF carries out categorization based on reasonable amount of traffic/consumption/load information being available.
+For example, based on operator policies, the EIF may not carry out categorization when the consumption information is only around 10 percent.

 The service adjustment decisions by the PCF could result in providing updated AM, UE or SM policies for the selected UEs and/or PDU Sessions.

-The PCF also includes the latest categorization information received from the EIF when communicating to the AMF and SMF, during the corresponding Policy Association procedures.
+The PCF also includes the latest categorization information (for example corresponding percentile band) received from the EIF when communicating to the AMF and SMF, during the corresponding Policy Association procedures.

 AMF and SMF includes the received categorization information in subsequent requests to the CHF.